Sylius/Sylius/adr/2020_05_13_handling_non_crud_operations_in_api.md

 * Good, because it provides a clear solution for all custom solutions.
 * Good, because it uses `POST` operation for action, which is nonidempotent.
 * Bad, because it seems to be unnatural for standard REST endpoints.
-* Bad, because it can be hard to achieve with the Api Platform.
+* Bad, because it can be hard to achieve with the API Platform.

 ## Decision Outcome